pwolf15/puzzles/README.md

 * also referred to as priority queue
 * min-heap, symmetric version of data structure
 * example problem: k longest strings in stream
+* use a heap when all you care about are largest or smallest elements and do not need fast lookup, delete or search for arbitrary elements
+* good for computing k largest (min-heap) or smallest (max-heap)

 ### TODO.